mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/01-introduction-to-object-oriented-javascript.md

 3. the body of our function is run
 4. our new object, `this`, is returned from the constructor

-Let's take a look at this in context of our `Dog` constructor:
+Let's take a look at this in the context of our `Dog()` constructor:

 ```js
 function Dog(name) {